 Why is it that every home has plants in it and why should we care which ones?
 You don’t have to have a special eye for detail in order to notice that plants make the home or office look nicer, but plants serve a more meaningful purpose than this.
-Indoor plants significantly improve air quality and are one of the cheapest and best-looking choices to do so!
+Did you know that there are indoor plants that improve air quality?

 You can read and learn more about connection between air quality and plants in this article I recently wrote.

 Making your home a healthier environment by adding a few plants in it is as easy as pie, but the question that first needs to be answered is “Which plants should I have in my house?”.
 Keep reading, you will find the answers here.

 Indoor Plants That Improve Air Quality

 In this article, I will teach you about indoor plants and their impact on air quality.
 I will also mention some plants that I recommend for your home.

 Let’s dive deeper into what benefits each one of them gives:

 It is common knowledge that Aloe Vera helps with treating sunburn and is easy to take care of, but there is another benefit of having this plant in your home that few people know of!